S25Digital/aa-central-registry/README.md

 ```

 ## Using a cache
 The package implements an in memory cache to store the token.
-You can replace this in memory cache by implementing a custom cachee with a specific interface mentioned below.
+You can replace this in memory cache by implementing a custom cache with a specific interface mentioned below.

 ```typescript
 interface ICache {